OPALX-project/OPALX-project.github.io/FFA.md

 [log](/uploads/00e68ff00bd4309eb8d52f9c061c26af/log)

-*Note that in recent versions, the FFA magnet name has changed from SECTORFFA**G**MAGNET to SECTORFFAMAGNET and the lattice will need to be updated.
-This is in line with the FFA accelerator community recommendation.*

 OPAL parses the input file, then writes out the position of each field element, then tracks the particle with some debugging output.
 You can then make some plots:

 > python example_scripts/plot_orbit.py example_sector_ffa/